zawye-imu/nproject-9/use-cases/use-case-1.md

-# USE CASE: 1 Produce a Report on All the Countries in the World, Continent and Region Organised by Largest Population to Smallest
+# USE CASE: 1 Produce and Display a Report on All the Countries in the World, Continent and Region Organised by Largest Population to Smallest

 ## CHARACTERISTIC INFORMATION